-After confirming that the site has normally started or stopped, register JobCenter with the cluster software as a service.
+After confirming that the site has normally started or stopped, register JobCenter as a service of the cluster software .
 The details of this procedure differ depending on the cluster software.
 Carry it out by referring to one of the following chapters according to your cluster software.

-HP Serviceguard Chapter 3

-ExpressCluster Chapter 4

-Microsoft Failover Cluster (MSFC) Chapter 5

-Oracle Clusterware Chapter 6
+HP Serviceguard Chapter 3, 「HP Serviceguard」 ExpressCluster Chapter 4, 「ExpressCluster」 Windows Server Failover Clustering (WSFC) Chapter 5, 「Windows Server Failover Clustering(WSFC)」 Oracle Clusterware Chapter 6, 「Oracle Clusterware」

-- ■When using HP Serviceguard for Linux, the registration procedure is the same as when using HP Serviceguard. - ■This manual does not cover the registration procedures for PowerHA (HACMP).
+■When using HP Serviceguard for Linux, the registration procedure is the same as when using HP Serviceguard.

+■This manual does not cover the registration procedures for PowerHA (HACMP).
 For these products, register the cluster site start/stop command (cjcpw) with the cluster resource according to each procedure described in the cluster software's manual.